CauaKath/kvc/README.md

 ### Install

-Now that you're inside the repository you can run the following to create a binary a use the project globally:
+Now that you're inside the repository you can run the following to create a binary and use the project globally:

 ```bash
 cargo install --path .